Toward a Physical Theory of Intelligence: Artificial Intelligence Safety

 \subsection{Physically Motivated Safety Constraints}

-The preceding analysis frames safety not as an external normative condition imposed on intelligent systems, but as a consequence of operating within physically feasible regimes of irreversible information processing, structural preservation, and environmental coupling.
-In this framework, unsafe behaviour corresponds to dynamical regimes in which irreversible processes undermine the stability and sustainability of intelligent dynamics, either through uncontrolled resource consumption, loss of corrective margin, or erosion of the internal structures required for long-horizon operation.
+The preceding analysis frames safety not as an external normative condition imposed on intelligent systems, but as a strict geometric consequence of operating within physically feasible regimes of irreversible information processing, structural preservation, and boundary coupling.
+In this framework, unsafe behaviour corresponds to dynamical regimes in which irreversible processes undermine the stability and sustainability of the system, either through uncontrolled resource consumption, loss of corrective margin, or geometric erosion of the internal CCE structures required for long-horizon operation.